a town with a thousand things to see

 You can make reference to the map on this link for more detailed parking information.

 Highlights in Town

 Both inside and outside the walls of Cortona you will find some rare treasures, with typical Tuscan architecture rich in history and beauty.
 Between the many churches, “palazzo” and "bottega", you can spend hours walking the city, its walls and religious monuments and never really see it all.
 Below are just a few pointers of what to look for as you tour the city and its surroundings.

 Church of Santa Maria delle Grazie al Calcinaio

-This sanctuary is practically impossible to miss, with its cupola on the side of the hill leading towards the city center.
-History tells that on Good Friday of 1484, an image of the Madonna and Child, painted on the wall of a tank used for the tanning process of leather (called liming or “calcinaio”), began to work miracles and to heal.
-After this event, in response to the response of devotees, a church was built.
+This sanctuary is practically impossible to miss, with its cupola on the side of the hill like a beacon as you head towards the city center.
+History tells that on Good Friday of 1484, an image of the Madonna and Child painted on the wall of a tank used for the tanning process of leather (called liming or “calcinaio”), began to work miracles and to heal.
+After this event, in response to the devotee's pilgrimages to the site, a church was built.
 The architecture of the church features a space that is empty yet at the same time communicates the “Presence” of a healing power.